ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 ```

-There is only three lines of code here the first line is importing pulumi/aws package and alias that as `aws`.
-Then the next line is using this API to create a new S3 bucket called `my-bucket-123` and then in the last line exports the name of the bucket.
+There are only three lines of code here.
+The first line is importing pulumi/aws package and alias as `aws`.
+The next line is using this API to create a new S3 bucket called `my-bucket-123`.
+The last line exports the name of the bucket.